 The main attraction of the park is the fossils from the Late Triassic Epoch period.
 The majority of fossils are the petrified trees that are scattered across the landscape.

-Trails of Petrified Forest National Park
+Petrified Forest National Park Trails

 Hiking is one of the most popular activities in the park and the best way to experience much of what the park has to offer.
 Although there are lookouts along the scenic drive through the park that provides panoramic views of the area, hiking is the more meaningful way to engage the wilderness.